 You might have heard that New Orleans tap water has brain-eating amoebas in it.
 But is that really true?

-The short answer: No, there are no brain-eating amoebas and yes, the water is safe.
+The short answer is no, there are no brain-eating amoebas and yes, the water is safe.
 Visitors to New Orleans should generally not hesitate to drink freely of the tap water, swim in the pools, and bathe in the showers.

 During this time, people -- both locals and visitors -- were advised to use bottled water for drinking, brushing teeth, and even bathing.
 Most hotels provided water for guests, and additional water could obviously be purchased in bottled form from any number of groceries, pharmacies, and convenience stores.